Skip to main content

 The 2 free credits work identically to paid credits.
 Same API, same verification objects, same key format.
 If you want to explore what BDS data looks like before committing any tokens, this is the fastest path.

 You can sign up directly in the browser at bds-metering.powerloom.io/metering — no CLI required.
-Enter your email and agent name, complete Cloudflare Turnstile verification, and your API key is displayed immediately.
+The signup page features a dark-themed interface with Powerloom branding, a hero section highlighting three value cards — Verifiable, Agent-ready, and POWER or USDC — and a subtitle describing verifiable on-chain Uniswap V3 data for agents.
+Enter your email and agent name on the SIGN UP tab, complete Cloudflare Turnstile verification, and your API key is displayed immediately.

 Video walkthrough: Free API key for BDS: Browser Signup · BDS & Agents playlist

-Browser signup — enter email and agent name, then open verification
+Browser signup — enter email and agent name, then complete verification

 Turnstile verification — solve the challenge and accept Terms of Service